(This post includes affiliate links. Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.)

 You can create a business page for your blog which is slightly similar to a personal page except you get access to more features.
 Features such as setting up a store where people can buy products you sell and buying Facebook ads.

-Here are some tips I found and have started employing for getting better results from Pinterest:
+Here are some tips I found and have started employing to get better results from Pinterest:

 Building a following